search

 5. CloudFlare

-This option allows a kind of integration between your Cloudflare account and WP-Rocket.
-If you integrate this, you can, for example, clear the CDN cache through WP-Rocket’s settings.
-I won’t go into detail on this beyond that.
+This option adds basic integration between your Cloudflare account and WP-Rocket.
+For example, it lets you clear the CDN cache directly from WP-Rocket’s settings.
+I won’t go deeper into it here.

 Tools